V999TEC/GivEnergyPlugs/README.md

 ```
 smart-device=insert_api_token_here
+inverter=insert_api_token_here
 ```
-You can generate a GivEnergy API token for your api:smart-device here https://givenergy.cloud/account-settings/security
+You can generate a GivEnergy API token for your api:smart-device and/or api:inverter here https://givenergy.cloud/account-settings/security

 Check you API token is good by enumerating all the smart devices as follows